 - Discover different ways of being with, or even moving towards conflict.

-- Practise the skills you need to ‘host’ a conflict.
+- Practise the skills you need to ‘host’ a pre-circle, main circle and post-circle.

 - Learn what agreements you need in place, in order to respond effectively to conflict, when it arises.